jh3nd3rs0n/jargyle/README.md

     The option `-Pcoverage` can be removed if you do not want the aggregated test coverage reports produced.

--   `mvn clean verify --projects=\!jargyle-test-echo-server-performance,\!jargyle-distributions -Pcoverage`:
+-   `mvn clean verify --projects=\!jargyle-test-echo-endpoints-load,\!jargyle-distributions -Pcoverage`:
-    Performs a clean build, executes all tests except the ones from the project `jargyle-test-echo-server-performance`, skips building the binary
+    Performs a clean build, executes all tests except the ones from the project `jargyle-test-echo-endpoints-load`, skips building the binary
     and source distributions, and produces the aggregated test coverage reports.

-    The argument `\!jargyle-test-echo-server-performance,` from the option
+    The argument `\!jargyle-test-echo-endpoints-load,` from the option
-    `--projects` can be removed if you want the performance tests to be executed.
-If the performance tests are executed, the results can be found in `jargyle-test-echo-server-performance/target/performance-results/`.
+    `--projects` can be removed if you want the load tests to be executed.
+If the load tests are executed, the results can be found in `jargyle-test-echo-endpoints-load/target/load-test-results/`.

     The aggregated test coverage reports can be found in `jargyle-report-aggregate/target/`.